 Bipolar disorder may be caused by a chemical imbalance in the brain.
 Genetics may be a factor.
 You have a greater chance of getting bipolar disorder if it runs in your family.

 Some people who have bipolar disorder don’t want to get treatment or don’t think they need it.
 Some people think they can get better on their own.
 Often, they don’t realize how much it affects their lives and the lives of the people around them.
-Also, they feel very productive and powerful during the manic phase and are reluctant to give this up.

-- Have a regular routine.
-Go to bed and wake up at about the same time every day.
-Eat meals that are good for you and exercise at regular times.
+- Stick to a regular routine.
+Go to bed and wake up at about the same time each day.
+Eat meals that are good for you.
+Exercise at regular times.

-- Take your medicine every day, and don't stop taking it even if you start feeling better.
+- Take your medicine every day.
+Do not stop taking it even if you start to feel better.
 It may take time for your medicine and therapy to have an effect on your life.
 Try to be patient and stay focused on your goals.

 - Learn the early warning signs of your illness.
-Tell your doctor when you notice changes in your mood or behavior.
+Tell your doctor when you notice changes in your mood, thoughts, or behavior.